vectordotdev/vector/website/docs/reference/sources/journald.md

 ### data_dir

 The directory used to persist the journal checkpoint position.
 By default, the global [`data_dir`](#data_dir) is used.
 Please make sure the Vector project has write permissions to this dir.
+See [Checkpointing](#checkpointing) for more info.

 </Field>